sbirdsill/PowerShell-PC-Inventory/README.md

 While the script is designed to be run automatically by way of a login script or a scheduled task, you can also run it manually.
 Here's an example of what that would look like:
 ![](https://raw.githubusercontent.com/sbirdsill/PowerShell-PC-Inventory/master/Run.png)

-If the inventory does not run sucessfully, it outputs erros to a log file.
+If the inventory does not run successfully, it outputs errors to a log file.
 Here's an example of the error log file:
 ![](https://raw.githubusercontent.com/sbirdsill/PowerShell-PC-Inventory/master/ErrorLog.png)

 # Setup
-By default, the CSV file and error log is set to write to the current working directory ($pwd), but it's reccommended that you set this value to a location where all users will have full control over the CSV file.
+By default, the CSV file and error log is set to write to the current working directory ($pwd), but it's recommended that you set this value to a location where all users will have full control over the CSV file.

 If the CSV file does not exist, the script will attempt to create it and set the required permissions on it automatically, however it's recommended that you first create the CSV file (Inventory.csv by default) manually and ensure the proper permissions are set on it.